mahirul101/focus-chrome/README.md

 - Click the extension icon
 - Click "Stop" to end your current session
 - All warnings and effects will be removed immediately

-## Tips for Best Results

-1. **Choose Your Specificity**:
-   - Add `google.com` if you need ALL Google services
-   - Add `docs.google.com` if you only need Google Docs
-   - Be as specific or broad as your study needs require
-2. **Keep Focus List Relevant**: Add only the sites you genuinely need for your current study session
-3. **Honor the Breaks**: Taking breaks is essential for maintaining long-term focus
-4. **Use Consistently**: The Pomodoro Technique works best when used regularly

 ---